Army rescues 2 South Korean mountaineers in Ladakh; 1 dies - The Tribune

-The Indian Army rescued two critically ill South Korean nationals during a trekking expedition from a peak in the Union territory of Ladakh, officials said on Friday.
-However, one of the climbers passed away during treatment.
+The Army rescued two critically ill South Korean nationals during a trekking expedition on a peak in the Union Territory of Ladakh, officials said on Friday.
+However, one of the climbers died during treatment.

-"On September 4, during a mountaineering expedition, two South Korean nationals fell critically ill near Kongmarula, an isolated peak of Ladakh," Fire and Fury Corps said on X.
+“On September 4, during a mountaineering expedition, two South Korean nationals fell critically ill near Kongmaru La, an isolated peak in Ladakh,” the Fire and Fury Corps said on X.

-Army Aviation helicopters of Fire and Fury Corps executed a night Casualty Evacuation (CASEVAC) from an unprepared site at an altitude of 17,000 feet to ensure the timely evacuation of the mountaineers to SNM Hospital, Leh, for further treatment, the post added.
+Army Aviation helicopters from the Fire and Fury Corps carried out a night casualty evacuation (CASEVAC) from an unprepared site at an altitude of 17,000 feet to ensure the timely evacuation of the mountaineers to SNM Hospital, Leh, for further treatment, the post added.

-Fire and Fury Corps expressed condolences to the family of the climber who passed away.
+The incident occurred on Thursday evening when a request was received to evacuate foreign national Hyun Woo Kim along with his wife, who were stuck at the isolated peak during the expedition.

-The CASEVAC is a rapid transportation of critically ill or injured individuals from a dangerous or threatening condition to a medical facility for treatment.
+Sources informed a daring casualty evacuation was executed by the Army Aviation during the night.
+“It was around 8:05 pm when the request was received by the Army for a casualty evacuation mission involving two trekkers stranded at Kongmaru La Pass,” sources said.

 Unlock Exclusive Insights with The Tribune Premium